What redundancy is

-Redundancy is a form of dismissal from your job, caused by your employer needing to reduce the workforce.
+Redundancy is dismissal from your job, caused by your employer needing to reduce the workforce.
 Reasons could include:

 - new technology or a new system has made your job unnecessary